skidzo/hangon/README.md

 A simple timer using the python metapackage kivy for UI Interfaces, runs on Android!

-You can run this in your python environment, there are no requiremnts beyond kivy.
+You can run this in your python environment, there are no requirements beyond kivy.
 ```
 python main.py
 ```